cyrils/renogy-bt/README.md

 Python library to read Renogy RS232 compatible solar charge controllers using [BT-1](https://www.renogy.com/bt-1-bluetooth-module-new-version/) bluetooth module.
 Tested with **Rover** / **Wanderer** series charge controllers and **Raspberry Pi Zero 2 W**.
 It might also work with other  "SRNE like" devices like Rich Solar, PowMr etc. It supports periodic data polling and can also log the data to local [MQTT](https://mqtt.org/) broker, [PVOutput](https://pvoutput.org/) cloud or your own custom server.

-This was also found working with RS485 type [BT-2](https://www.renogy.com/bt-2-bluetooth-module/) module, but will fail if multiple devices are connected to communication hub, like renogy battery (see [thread](https://github.com/cyrils/renogy-bt1/issues/7#issuecomment-1500237677)).
+This was also found working with RS485 type [BT-2](https://www.renogy.com/bt-2-bluetooth-module/) module, but will fail if multiple devices are connected to communication hub, like renogy battery.
 However standalone Renogy LiFePO4 batteries are supported.
 See a complete list of [compatible devices](#compatibility).

 ## Example
 Create separate [config.ini](https://github.com/cyrils/renogy-bt1/blob/main/config.ini) for each device, update correct values for `mac_addr`, `alias` and `type` and run the following command: